d2iq/ui-kit/packages/tablev2/README.md

 Collection tables should span the full width of the screen.
 In cases where there are too few columns to span the whole screen, the table should still span the whole screen.

 Detail tables shouldn’t span the full width of the screen.

-### Height (applies to `Table_Deprecated` only)

-The Table expands to fill its parent but it will not stretch the parent.
-This means a table's parent node must have a height in order for the table to be visible.

-The `TableView` component is helpful when creating layouts that include the `Table` component.

 ## Iterating on this Table component